907sjl/moving-rates-bokeh/README.md

 self.plot.y_range.on_change('end', self._update_slider_end)
 ```

 The value of a range slider is stored as a tuple of the starting and ending positions.
-That tuple is decomposed into a list with both values and those values are
+That tuple is decomposed into a list and the values are
 applied to the y-axis range start and end.

-Bidirectional update events can reflect the y-axis update back to the slider.
-In principle the slider value wouldn't be
+When the slider is adjusted, and the callback changes the y-axis range of the chart, the bidirectional update events can reflect the y-axis update back to
-changed but the event handler would still set the slider's value even if it is the same.
-Best to make sure that the update does not
+the slider.
+In principle the slider value wouldn't be changed but the event handler would still attempt to set the slider's value even if it is the same value.
-reflect back to the slider as another change event.
+Best to make sure that the update does not reflect back to the slider as another change event.

 Calling **remove_on_change()** temporarily removes the callback from the plot right before setting the new y-axis range.
 The callback
 is then replaced right after the update has been made.

 **ConnectedXDateRangeSlider** works similarly but coordinates x-axis ranges across three plots and the slider.
 Its constructor creates a Bokeh *DateRangeSlider*
-and sets up event handlers dynamically using a list of Bokeh figures.
+and sets up event handlers dynamically using a list of the Bokeh figures to connect with.

 ```
 self.slider = DateRangeSlider(title=title, start=start, end=end, step=step, value=value)